Articles by Cultural Confidence

 Read More

-• Bridging Cultures Across a Sea of Differences: A Personal Journeyby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• Bridging Cultures Across a Sea of Differences: A Personal Journeyby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 I was born and raised in Trieste, Italy, city of arcane splendor and elusive identity cradled at the top of the Adriatic Sea.
 I have called Italy as well as Connecticut, Germany and more recently Texas, home.
 I have also lived in Hanoi, Vietnam and have traveled about 45 countries, many of which for extended […]